Uqair Protocol of 1922

 The Uqair Protocol or Uqair Convention was an agreement at Uqair on 2 December 1922 that defined the boundaries between Mandatory Iraq, the Sultanate of Nejd and Sheikhdom of Kuwait.
-It was imposed by Percy Cox, the British High Commissioner to Iraq, in response to Bedouin raiders from Nejd under Ibn Saud.
+It was made by Percy Cox, the British High Commissioner to Iraq, in response to Ikhwan raiders from Nejd under Ibn Saud attacking Kuwait.
 Cox met ibn Saud and Major John More, the British Political Agent to Kuwait.
 The boundaries included a Saudi–Iraqi neutral zone and a Saudi–Kuwaiti neutral zone.

-Kuwait was not permitted any role in outcome of the Uqair agreement when the Saudis and British decided Kuwait's modern boundaries.
-Kuwait lost more than two thirds of its territory as a result of the agreement, as well as its second largest town, the port of Manifa the loss of territory made anti-British sentiment grow in Kuwait.
+Kuwait was not permitted any role in the outcome of the Uqair agreement when the Saudis and British decided Kuwait's modern boundaries.
+Kuwait lost more than two thirds of its territory as a result of the agreement, as well as its second largest town, the port of Manifa.
+The loss of territory made anti-British sentiment grow in Kuwait.